A Celiac’s Gluten Free Guide to France

 • Les Gasteliers is another 100% gluten free establishment in Lyon.
 They sell pies, breads, pastries, cookies, and catering items all made with Chambelland’s gluten free flour (which is also available for purchase).
 Closed Mondays.

-• If you’re craving burgers, Le Zinc a Burger in Lyon has a separate gluten free menu and whole grain gluten free buns, as well as an understanding of cross-contamination.
+• If you’re craving burgers, Le Zinc a Burger in Lyon has a separate gluten free menu and whole grain gluten free buns, as well as an understanding of cross-contact.
 Confirm fries – at the time of writing, fries were in a separate, safe, fryer but it’s always good to make sure before you order!

 • Five, another health-focused 100% gluten free restaurant in Lyon, sell soups, sandwiches, salads and more, all with other main allergens clearly marked on the menu.
+CLOSED

 Gluten free restaurants in Obernai